The first line sets an option for the final document that can be produced from

 These quantities allow us to explore the effect of Prior One-sided Killings within the regimes.
 Depending on the theory you are testing, you may be more interested in this quantity rather than the difference across the regimes.
 Most often, we will want to distinguish between our main variable of interest and the moderator of it’s effect.
 In general, it is the values of the key independent variable of interest that we should vary in calculating the first differences.

-FD <- exp_auto - exp_demo
+<- exp_auto - exp_demo

-quants_FD <- t(apply(FD, 2, quantile, c(0.025, 0.5, 0.975)))
+FD <- t(apply(FD, 2, quantile, c(0.025, 0.5, 0.975)))

 quants_FD <- clean_names(as.data.frame(quants_FD))

-quants_FD$prior_os_seq <- prior_os_seq
+quants_FD $prior_os_seq <- prior_os_seq

-ggplot(quants_FD, aes(x = prior_os_seq, y = x50_percent)) +
+quants_FDggplot(quants_FD, aes(x = prior_os_seq, y = x50_percent)) +

 geom_pointrange(aes(ymin = x2_5_percent, ymax = x97_5_percent), color = viridis(1)) +